 A burly man and a slimmer one came in last and looked expectantly at the ship.
 Mundy unlocked the hatch and a short ramp opened.
 He led his group out, the crew marching orderly, the scientists crowded together and frightened looking.
 They stopped short in front of Admiral Als.
 The man was Mundy’s height, broad and dressed in a uniform with many medals and stripes.
 His greasy gray hair was pulled back in a queue.
 A black patch over one eye gave him the look of a pirate.
 Mundy suspected it was more than just a look.
 He had a short, grizzled beard and appeared to be a hard worn fifty.
 The man beside him was shorter, younger and dressed in a black uniform.
 The insignia on his uniform denoted Commander rank.
 Looking at Als, Mundy brought up his right hand offering a military salute.
 Als just looked at him and sneered.

-“My name is Captain Robert Mundy, commanding the United Earth ship Superior.”
+“My name is Captain Robert Mundy, commanding the United Earth ship Arrogant.”

 “You have no name unless I say so.
 You are a slave and are only to speak when spoken to.
 You all live and die at my pleasure.
 Do you understand?”

 “Yes, Admiral,” Mundy replied tightly.
-No man had ever hit him and walked away unscathed.
+No man had ever struck him and walked away unscathed.
 Als would not be the first, he vowed.